TorATB/RPI-Immich/Immich on Raspberry PI5.md

 INSTALL immich on PORTAINER (10 minutes):
 Pre-information:
 I have added /media/tor/ex4TB/immich/external:/media/tor/ex4TB/immich/external as volumes as I used it for a while, but soon found out that it's a lot better to add bulk pictures and video using CLI command API.
 I decided to leave the two volume entries in this setup as you might want to use it.
-I recommend using CLI. (replace ex4TB with your diskname)
+I recommend using CLI. (replace tor and ex4TB with your names)

 Go to Portainer web: 192.168.1.111:9000
 - Click Stacks